hunterxcobby/100-days-of-code/log.md

    - Explored the use of `while` and `for` loops, as well as `break` and `continue` statements.

 3. **Functions and Scope:**
-   - Discussed what a function is and how to use functions in JavaScript.
+   - learned what a function is and how to use functions in JavaScript.
    - Explored functions that do not use a return statement.
-   - Discussed the scope of variables in JavaScript.
+   - learned the scope of variables in JavaScript.

 4. **Operators and Data Manipulation:**
    - Explored arithmetic operators and how to use them.
-   - Discussed how to manipulate dictionaries in JavaScript.
+   - learned how to manipulate dictionaries in JavaScript.

 5. **Modules and Importing Files:**
    - Explored how to import a file in JavaScript using ES modules.